marklailai/github.io/TradeBot/freqT/SM - Tech Indicators.md

 Moving averages are among the most fundamental indicators in technical analysis, used to identify trend direction and potential support/resistance levels.

 #### Simple Moving Average (SMA)
-> Simple Moving Average (SMA) is a fundamental concept in technical analysis used to smooth out price data by creating a constantly updated average price.
+> **SMA** is a fundamental concept in technical analysis used to smooth out price data by creating a constantly updated average price.
 >
 > The SMA is calculated by adding up the closing prices of a security over a specific number of periods (days, weeks, months, etc.), and then dividing this total by the number of periods.
 >